ArVdC/TimeManager/README.md

 TimeManager can schedule commands that run at a time specified in the cmds.yml file.
 Scheduled commands can use the placeholders described below, with the exception of {tm_player}.

-This plugin override the vanilla "/time" command.
-The command to change a single world timer is "/tm set time \[ticks|daypart|HH:mm:ss] \[world]".
+This plugin override the vanilla '/time' command.
+The command to change a single world timer is '/tm set time \[ticks|daypart|HH:mm:ss] \[world]'.

 ### PLAYER COMMAND /now \<display> \<world>
 A single command is used to display a custom message with the time, the date, the number of elapsed days or weeks, or many other placeholders.